bitrix24/b24restdocs/api-reference/crm/leads/custom-form/crm-lead-details-configuration-force-common-scope-for-all.md

 >
 > Who can execute the method: any user

-The method `crm.lead.details.configuration.forceCommonScopeForAll` forcibly sets a common lead detail form for all users.
+The method `crm.lead.details.configuration.forceCommonScopeForAll` forcibly sets a common lead card for all users.

 {% note warning %}

-Please note that the settings for repeat leads may differ from the settings for simple leads.
-The parameter **leadCustomerType** is used to switch between lead detail form settings.
+Please note that the settings for repeat lead cards may differ from those for simple lead cards.
+The parameter **leadCustomerType** is used to switch between lead card settings.

 {% endnote %}